BUTSpeechFIT/x-vector-kaldi-tf/README.md

 ## Usage
 For using the codes, you first should install Kaldi and clone the codes in egs/sre16 (or somewhere else that you want, by changing the symlinks to proper positions).
 You can use the previously processed data and start the recipe from stage 4 (archive generation).

+If you want to test different topology, you can add a subclass of Model to local/tf/models.py and overwrite the build_model function (in the file you can see several topologies).
+Then you just need to pass class name to  local/tf/train_dnn.py by changing --tf-model-class in local/tf/run_xvector.sh.

 ## Requirements
 - Python